Norwich City Football Club shares.

 Shares – Further Guidance.

-Introduction.
-There are three different classification of shares in Norwich City Football Club plc, Ordinary, A-Preference and B- Preference, as detailed below.
+Norwich City Football Club plc now has four share classifications; Ordinary, A-Preference, B- Preference, and C-Preference shares, as detailed below.
 There are important differences in these share classifications, especially in relation to their respective potential pricing values.

-Preference shares.
-There are two different preference share classification; A-Preference and B-Preference.
-The distinction between the two is important, in terms of annual dividend accruals, redemption rights and, critically, price.
+There are three preference share classifications; A-Preference, B-Preference and C-Preference shares.
+The distinction between the three is important, in terms of annual dividend accruals, redemption rights and, critically, price.